Theocode12/Tennis_Web/README.md

 ## **5. Future Plans**
 We plan to expand beyond just tennis!
 More games will be incorporated to make the platform a **relaxing and fun hub** for players and spectators alike.
 Stay tuned!

----

-This version is **clear, concise, and engaging** while maintaining flexibility for future expansions. 🚀 Let me know if you'd like any tweaks!